s3ndotxyz/mono/README.md

 This command launches 4 crates together
 - Operator : It listens for new tasks , responds them by signing with their bls key and send the signed response to the aggregator.
-- Aggregator : Sets up an Rpc client to receive signed task responses from operator, aggregates the signatures , calls the respondToTask function in the TaskManager contract.
+- Aggregator : Sets up an rpc client to receive signed task responses from operator, aggregates the signatures , calls the respondToTask function in the TaskManager contract.
 - Challenger : It listens for new tasks , checks the operators response, if found wrong, it raises a challenge by calling the `raiseAndResolveChallenge` function in the task manager contract.
 - Task Spam : It creates a new task every 10 seconds by calling the `createNewTask` function in the task manager contract.